top of page

 Communication is so important for early years children.
 Learning ways of communicating with others begins from the moment we are born - through crying, eye contact, hand gestures and expressions as we progress along our road to speech development.

 Makaton is one of the tools we use to promote effective communication.
-In fact, all our staff have Makaton level 1 training.
 But what is Makaton?
 Essentially, it is a simplified form of sign language, allowing children of all ages, abilities and learning needs to express themselves, receive instruction, and tell us what they want or need.

 A powerful communication tool that helps to build and strengthen positive relationships and skills for life.